AthulTM/resume/README.md

 2. **Make Changes Locally:**

--Edit index.html, style.css, or any other files as needed.
+- Edit index.html, style.css, or any other files as needed.
--If you add a new image or asset, make sure to upload it to the repository.
+- If you add a new image or asset, make sure to upload it to the repository.

-3. **Commit and Push Changes:** git add . git commit -m "Update resume content" git push origin main
+3. **Commit and Push Changes:**
+   - git add .
+   - git commit -m "Update resume content"
+   - git push origin main

 4. **View the updated resume:**
    After pushing the changes, wait a few moments and visit https://your-username.github.io/resume/ to see the updates.